parkermac/LO/README.md

 - rename it, for example, to `myenv.yml`
 - edit it so that `name: myenv` is the first line
 - add or subtract any packages you like
-- if you are using the lo_tools local package, change the path for it in the yml to be `-e ../LO/lo_tools` (assuming that is the correct relative path)
+- if you are using the lo_tools local package, change the path for it in the yml to be `-e ../LO/lo_tools lo_tools` (assuming that is the correct relative path)
 - then do: `conda env create -f myenv.yml > env.log &` and there you are!

 At any time you can do `conda info --envs` to find out what environments you have.
 And if you want to cleanly get rid of an environment, just make sure it is not active, then do `conda env remove -n myenv` or whatever name you are wanting to remove.
 This will not delete your yml file.